Promoting British Values

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
 Involves and the consequences when laws are broken.

-Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
-Social, Emotional Aspects of Learning (SEAL) used through our assemblies and PSHCE curriculum.
+Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy and Jigsaw used through our assemblies and PSHCE curriculum.